 The upbeating spontaneous nystagmus and CPN have been associated with central disorders such as tumor, stroke, and multiple sclerosis affecting brachium conjunctivum or the ventral tegmental tract.4 Many of these patients also had findings of abnormal smooth pursuit.
 The presumed pathophysiology for the upbeating nystagmus is thought to be the opposite of that for the downbeating nystagmus.
 The upbeating nystagmus is caused by a higher level of neural activity in the central posterior semicircular canal pathways relative to the central anterior semicircular canal pathways.

-Given the lack of symptoms of vertigo with the positional tests, the unidirectionality of the positional nystagmus, and the other oculomotor findings, it should ...
+Given the lack of symptoms of vertigo with the positional tests, the unidirectionality of the positional nystagmus, and the other oculomotor findings, ...